Classes and Programs

 Certificate Options at STM

 Graduate with an added advantage!
-Explore STM College Certificate Programs.
+Explore STM Certificate Programs.

-Certificates offer a way for students to mix and match interests and demonstrate unique combinations of expertise.
-You can create your own educational journey, gaining the skills employers are looking for and attaining multiple credentials that will set you apart.
+Certificates offer a way for students to demonstrate unique combinations of expertise.
+You can create your own educational journey while attaining multiple credentials that will help set you apart when pursuing career goals.

 Certificates can be completed before, during or after a degree, and the courses required can be used toward degree requirements, often as electives.
 With careful planning, you could graduate with a degree and a certificate without taking any extra classes!